topher-lo/PyEC333/PRELIMINARIES.md

 # Python Preliminaries

-> Note: this assumes that the user has a Anaconda Python 3 distribution installed and is using either Mac OX or Linux.
-If you are a
-Windows user and are serious about Python development, I would highly recommend setting up Windows Subsystem for Linux.
+> Note: this assumes that the user has Python 3 installed and is using either Mac OX or Linux.
+If you are a Windows user and are serious about Python development, I would highly recommend setting up Windows Subsystem for Linux.
 (https://docs.microsoft.com/en-us/windows/wsl/install-win10).